AVAILABILITY INFO – AS OF JANUARY 15th

 Our Marriage & Family Therapist, Rosemary A. Leone (MFTC) has availability to accept couples and families as new clients at this time.
-Our eating disorders specialist, Libby Parks (LCSW), will be accepting new clients in mid-December, with her caseload and availability expanding more in the early months of 2023.
+Our eating disorders specialist, Libby Parks (LCSW), will be accepting new clients in mid-February, with her caseload and availability expanding more in the early Spring months of 2023.

 Please send a follow-up email to email@example.com if you’d like to schedule an intake call for therapy with Rosemary A. Leone or with Libby Parks.
 We also have a waitlist for Dr. Solomon and Dr. Lohse.
 Our Intake Director & Team Lead, Daniel Solomon, will reach back out to you via email within 1-3 days.